Mattia Gilmartin

 Prior to joining NYU Meyers in 2011, Gilmartin managed an interdisciplinary research group at INSEAD, a leading international business school in France.
 She also implemented a three-semester specialty track for the master’s degree program in clinical nurse leadership at the Hunter-Bellevue School of Nursing.

 Among her many honors, Gilmartin received the Raven Award in 2000 for her outstanding achievement and service to the University of Virginia.
-She is the chair-elect for the Academy of Management, Health Care Management Division, and a fellow of the New York Academy of Medicine and the National Academies of Practice.
+She was the chair-elect for the Academy of Management, Health Care Management Division, and a fellow of the New York Academy of Medicine and the National Academies of Practice.

 Post-Doctoral Fellowship - Cambridge Judge Business School